ministryofjustice/cloud-platform-concourse/README.md

   `kubectl config use-context <cluster-name>.cloud-platform.service.justice.gov.uk`

+Or, if you have `kops` installed:

+  `kops export kubecfg <cluster-name>.cloud-platform.service.justice.gov.uk`

 2. Select the workspace to match the cluster you want to nstall Concourse CI on

   `terraform workspace select <cluster-name>`